Flagsmith/flagsmith-docs/docs/advanced-use/ab-testing.md

 ## Evaluating the Test

 Once the test is set up, and the flag has been enabled, data will start streaming into the analytics platform.
-You can now evaluate the results of the tests based on the behavioural changes that the new button has created.
+You can now evaluate the results of the tests based on the behavioral changes that the new button has created.

 ## Anonymous/Unknown Identities

 To do A/B testing you need to use Identities.
 Without an Identity to key from, it's impossible for the platform to serve a consistent experience to your users.

-What if you want to run an A/B test in an area of your application where you dont know who your users are?
+What if you want to run an A/B test in an area of your application where you don't know who your users are?
 For example on the homepage of your website?
 In this instance, you need to generate _Anonymous Identities_ values for your users.
 In this case we will generate a _GUID_ for each user.